 During all of this Judas had found the Sanhedrin and told them where they could find Jesus.
 Not wanting to get the wrong person they insisted that Judas remain with them and when they found them to make sure he identified exactly who Jesus was.
 He agreed to do this by kissing Jesus.

 Peter, James and John were probably close enough to Jesus to witness to some extent the agony that he was going through.
 They probably heard him cry out to the Father to "let this cup pass from me."
 And then moments later his resolve to endure what had to be done as he said, "Nevertheless...not as I will be as thou wilt."
-We can't understand just how the atonement took place or how it works but we do know that there in that Garden on this very night two millennia ago Jesus suffered for our sins and by so doing he paid the price necessary for my soul to return to my Father in Heaven.
+We can't understand just how the atonement took place or how it works but we do know that there in that Garden on this very night more than two millennia ago Jesus suffered for our sins and by so doing he paid the price necessary for my soul to return to my Father in Heaven.
 The pain of that suffering was so great that he sweat drops of blood.
 Some have argued that this was only figurative but I believe it was real.
 Sweating blood has been documented to happen in rare cases of extreme pain and the pain that our Lord suffered on this night exceeds any pain ever suffered by mortal man.
 The pain that Christ was to suffer during the following day was nothing compared to the pain that he suffered there in that garden for you and I.

 I feel sorry for Peter, James and John.
 It was late, they'd just eaten a good meal and they were exhausted.
 I've been in that situation and no matter how hard I try I just can't keep my eyes open.
 I don't think I could if my life depended upon it and so it was with Peter and his brethren.
 Jesus returned twice and chastised them saying, "What?
-Could you not watch with me for one hour?" that would be me.
-On the third time Jesus let them sleep without disturbing them and endured his suffering alone.
+Could you not watch with me for one hour?"
+That would be me.
+The third time Jesus let them sleep without disturbing them and endured his suffering alone.
 But he wasn't alone, Angels came to give him strength during his ordeal.

 When it was over Jesus woke his apostles and told them that "The son of man is betrayed into the hands of sinners.
 Rise up.
 Let us be going.
 He who shall betray me is at hand."
 As they were leaving, Judas met them and greeted his Lord by kissing him.
 The guards who came to take Jesus were not Romans but rather Temple guards who answered to the Sanhedrin.
 The guards had been standing back in the dark out of sight but as Judas identified who Christ was they came forward to arrest Jesus.
 The apostles were probably on the alert from the moment Jesus said he'd been betrayed and when one of them approached Jesus, Peter quickly swung his sword at the guard who came forward and cut off the guards ear.
 Jesus reproached Peter and said that those who take the sword shall perish by the sword.
 Jesus then pointed out that if he wanted he could ask Heavenly Father to send down twelve legions of Angels to save him "but how then shall the scriptures be fulfilled?"
 Jesus then reached forth and restored the guards ear.
 Can you imagine how he must have felt?
 I don't know if he continued with the other guards to take Jesus to Annas but if he did I'm sure it was out of duty and his heart was no longer in it.